 FAQs

-How do I prevent the rice from getting soggy?
+How do you keep the sauce from getting too salty?

 Conclusion